GGSLK/kahoot-tools/README.md

 ## Usage

 The website is pretty self explenatory.
-2FA is automatically brute-forced and connections are done from the browser (cometd.)
+2FA is prompted and connections are done from the browser (cometd.)
 The only thing the node script does is run a http server and a cors proxy to retrieve a sessionId from kahoot servers.

 ## Features